Anna Karenina — Part 1

 But Levin was in love, and so it seemed to him that Kitty was so perfect in every respect that she was a creature far above everything earthly; and that he was a creature so low and so earthly that it could not even be conceived that other people and she herself could regard him as worthy of her.

-- Dolly’s parents are the Prince Shtcherbatsky and Princess Shtcherbatskaya.
+- Dolly’s parents are the Prince Shcherbatsky and Princess Shcherbatskaya.

-- She has one brother, the younger Prince Shtcherbatsky.
+- She has one brother, the younger Prince Shcherbatsky.

-- She has two younger sisters, Princess Natalia Alexandrovna Lvova and Princess Katerina “Kitty” Alexandrovna Shtcherbatskaya.
+- She has two younger sisters, Princess Natalia Alexandrovna Lvova and Princess Katerina “Kitty” Alexandrovna Shcherbatskaya.

 - Levin is in love with the whole family, and especially Kitty.